HL7/US-Core/source/pages/_includes/us-core-implantable-device-intro.md

 The following are example usage scenarios for the US Core Implantable Device profile:

 -   Query for a Patient's Implantable Devices
--   Record a Patient Implantable Device
+-  [Record or update] a Patient Implantable Device

 ### Mandatory and Must Support Data Elements